Etubaba/punch-cool/README.md

 ### Challenges and Solutions:

 One of the primary challenges encountered during development involved working with clip-path polygons to achieve a desired visual effect.
 To overcome this, I consulted the official Mozilla Developer Network documentation, [here](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path). for in-depth guidance on clip-path properties and syntax.
-This resource proved invaluable in successfully implementing the desired polygon clipping behavior.
+This resource proved valuable in successfully implementing the desired polygon clipping behavior.

 ## Getting Started